hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__d96ea371-7cd2-4bec-a81a-ee691c2bb892-0_2.content.md

 # AI Caves

-Welcome to our website showcasing the incredible journey of a team of Ainauts and their AI companions as they explore a massive, underground cave system on a distant planet.
+Welcome to our website showcasing the incredible journey of a team of Ainautes and their AI companions as they explore a massive, underground cave system on a distant planet.

 ## The Mission